Ab initio study of strain-driven vacancy clustering in aluminum: Results and discussion

 \section{Results and discussion}

-We now use the framework described in the previous section to study vacancy clustering in aluminum.
-In particular, we perform Kohn-Sham DFT calculations for the unstrained system, as well as for 5\% and 10\% compressive and tensile hydrostatic strains, which are distributed equally in each of the three directions.
-The results presented here focus on the unstrained and compressive strain cases.
-More detailed data, including results for tensile strains, are provided in the Supplementary Material.
+We now use the framework described in the previous section to study the effect of isotropic hydrostatic strains on vacancy clustering in aluminum.
+In particular, we perform Kohn-Sham DFT calculations for the unstrained system, as well as for 5\% and 10\% compressive and tensile hydrostatic strains.The hydrostatic strain is introduced by applying the following deformation gradient to the lattice vectors: